-- 2. Select the type of baseline to be performed from the Automatic BaseLine Correction pull-down menu.
+- Switch to Baseline Correction mode. - 2.
+Select the type of baseline to be performed from the Automatic BaseLine Correction pull-down menu.
 Four different types of baseline are available: - 3.
 Linear (Drift): Simple drift correction by passing a baseline through the edges of the spectrum.